 How YOU can contribute

 1st option: You might prefer to start learning something at Crowducate by just clicking on a specific course.
-Whenever you think, “there’s a grammatical mistake” or “answer x from the multiple-choice question of lecture y is too vague” or whatever it is, you can push the button edit course button to send a change request to the teacher.
+Whenever you think, “there’s a grammatical mistake” or “answer x from the multiple-choice question of lecture y is too vague” or whatever it is, you can push the button to send a change request to the teacher.
 Cool huh?
 Through this feedback process the courses become better and better.

 3rd option: (1) Sign-up/Log-in, click (2) TEACH, (3) CREATE COURSE and now you can start creating a course from scratch.